wupaya/projectA-backend/backend_restful/docs/common/login.rst

 /login
 ==========

-user will provide email and password and get a session token on match
+User will provide email and password and get a session token on match

 * **URL**